-If you have removed the servo horn from your model's steering servo, or the servo has been removed for service or cleaning, the servo must be recentered prior to installation of the servo horn or installation of the servo in the model.
+If you have removed the servo horn from your model's steering servo, or the servo has been removed for service or cleaning, the servo must be re-centered prior to installation of the servo horn or installation of the servo in the model.

 - 1. Remove the servo horn from the steering servo. - 2.
 Connect the steering servo to channel 1 on the receiver.
-Connect the electronic speed control (ESC) to channel 2. - 3.
+Connect the electronic speed control (ESC) to channel 2.
+The white wire on the servo lead is positioned toward the receiver's LED. - 3.
 Place fresh "AA" batteries in the transmitter and turn the transmitter power switch on. - 4.
 Turn the transmitter's steering trim knob to the center "0" position. - 5.
-Disconnect the motor wires (see page 12) to prevent the motor from turning during the next steps. - Connect a fresh battery pack to the speed control and turn on the ESC (see page 19).
+Disconnect the motor wires (see page 12) to prevent the motor from turning during the next steps. - 6.
+Connect a fresh battery pack to the speed control and turn on the ESC (see page 19).
 The servo's output shaft will automatically jump to its center position. - 7.
 Install the servo horn onto the servo output shaft.
 The servo horn should face toward the center of the chassis and be perpendicular to the servo body. - 8.
 Check servo operation by turning the steering wheel back and forth to ensure that the mechanism has been centered properly and you have equal throw in both directions.
-Repeat 1-6 if necessary.
+Use the transmitter's steering trim knob to fine-tune the position of the servo horn so the model tracks straight when the steering wheel is at neutral.